smooth-cat/Van/Readme.md

 If this plugin helps you, please leave a positive review 😝 Happy coding ~

+### Note

+If you are using AI programming tools like cursor, copilot, windsurf, etc.,

+You can place the Van plugin in the left sidebar and switch between the plugin and the resource manager through `mac: option + 1` or `win: alt + 1`

 ## Usage

 1. After installation, drag the Van plugin icon from the left toolbar to the right side of the editor to keep it in the right sidebar.